 Then in the late 1990s, Donna began to look for new opportunities.
 “One thing I really missed about Deloitte was the constant variety of challenges.
-Every client had unique challenge.
+Every client had a unique challenge.
 Every day was different.” she says.

 During the decade Donna was away from Deloitte, she says that the company, along with the accounting and professional services industry, underwent a major change to become more inclusive.
-Donna notes that Deloitte had started a firmwide Initiative for the Advancement and Retention of Women—aimed at hiring, supporting, and cultivating more female talent—and she realized it had become a place where she could find success in both her personal and professional lives.
+Donna notes that Deloitte had started a firmwide Initiative for the Advancement and Retention of Women—aimed at hiring, supporting and cultivating more female talent—and she realised it had become a place where she could find success in both her personal and professional lives.

 “When I returned to Deloitte [in New York, in 1999], I had two young children,” Donna says.
 “I saw, immediately, that I could get the flexibility I needed that would allow me to manage my life and my career, in a way that I could be successful in both.”